AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Post-disaster mapping, community mapping.

-**Operational Examples:** Post-disaster mapping after Quito landslide.
+**Operational examples:** Post-disaster mapping after Quito landslide.

 **Summary:** The Ecuadorian Red Cross acquired its first drone in November 2018, with funding from a disaster forecasting financing project.
 The DJI Mavic Pro was then used for VCA risk assessment work and community mapping.
 Risk maps are combined with hand-drawn maps to give a comprehensive view of possible disaster.
 Drone imagery was also collected for disaster assessment purposes during the Quito landslide.